The Heart Of England Way | |

 We were all a little reluctant to leave this comfortable spot.
 The sun was warm and the grass was soft to lie on, but we still had a few miles to make so we got to our feet, stretched our legs and shouldered our packs once more.
 The silos of the Kingsbury Fuel Depot, seen as distant white dots on the landscape the day before, were now close-by to the east and suggested that the route would take us further north-eastwards to skirt them before heading south once more towards Shustoke and our journey’s end.
 We left the farm behind us and walked for a while along a country lane where, looking back, we could still make out the slender spike of the Lichfield transmitter far away to the north, barely discernible against the sky.
 It would finally disappear over the horizon the next day, having been a constant landmark ever since we started the route in Staffordshire.

-Towards Shustoke with the missing cows and the reservoirs ….
+Towards Shustoke: Missing cows and reservoirs ….

 We left the orchard and began to climb steadily up Halloughton Lane, a secretive little road of leafy boughs and large properties set back behind manicured gardens.
 An elderly gentleman was seated in a deckchair under the shade of a tree, reading a book and sipping something cold from a tall glass; we held his attention for a few seconds as we filed past and then he wandered off across his neat lawn for a refill.